 – Over-eager believers.
 To them, everything is a ghost or spirit.
 Be nice.
 They might really enjoy ghost research.
 Let them continue… in someone else’s group.

-– Anyone who has a troubling mental health issue.
+– Anyone with a troubling mental health issue.
 Anyone with a drinking or drugs problem.

-– Anyone who needs extra attention that distracts you or the group.
+– Anyone who needs LOTS of extra attention that distracts you or the group.
 This includes anyone whose life is otherwise fraught with non-stop problems they insist on telling you about.

 –Gossips, bullies, and anyone who ridicules other members, during or after an investigation.

 Meet there to see how the group works together.

 If someone is being difficult, have a quiet conversation to resolve the issue.
 (However, obnoxious people tend to remove themselves from the group, usually loudly.
 Don’t take it personally.
 They do this a lot.
 They’re pros.
 Nothing you said or did would have made a difference.)

 More rational people usually try to adapt to the team.
 Sometimes, that works out.
 Sometimes, it doesn’t.
 That’s the normal ebb & flow of any group, not just ghost hunters.

 It’s never easy to ask someone to leave a ghost hunting group.
 Feelings can be hurt.
 Remember that good ghost research requires focused attention.
 If someone is distracting members from the work, that person cannot be on the team.

 Experiment.
 Try different locations, including haunted houses, battlefields, cemeteries, and so on.
 Explore private and public sites, and so on.
 See what the team enjoy most.